Dr Cyana Madsen is a curator, cultural producer, and researcher exploring garments, biography and NARRATIVES.

 Research Consultancy

-PUBLICATIONS AND PROGRAMMING
+RECENT PUBLICATIONS AND PROGRAMMING

 Lecturing

-London College of Fashion, Central Saint Martins, Chelsea College of Art, The Courtauld, Royal College of Arts, V&A Dundee, MUDE Design Museum, Lisbon on the history and future of fashion curation and cultural programming; innovative, speculative, and extrasensory methods of collecting and exhibiting clothing and the experience of the dressed self; and critical curatorial practice.
+Cyana Madsen has lectured internationally at London College of Fashion, Central Saint Martins, Chelsea College of Art, The Courtauld, Royal College of Arts, V&A Dundee, MUDE Design Museum, Lisbon on the history and future of fashion curation and cultural programming; innovative, speculative, and extrasensory methods of collecting and exhibiting clothing and the experience of the dressed self; and critical curatorial practice.

-Curriculum Development and Delivery
+Curriculum Development AND DELIVERY

 MA Fashion Curation and Cultural Programming (London College of Fashion, University of the Arts London, 2023 - Current)